Brushing your teeth with a Bamboo Toothbrush

 5 trillion pieces of plastic are floating in our oceans, and this number is set to rise if we don’t change anything.

 I know the scale of this problem is so massive that it feels unimaginable for you to have an impact.
 But one of the simplest ways for you to contribute is with something that you (hopefully) use every day: your toothbrush.

 Over 99 % of the toothbrushes used worldwide are made from plastic.
-The kind of plastic that is not recycled, and which ends up in either landfills or the ocean and never breaks down.
+The kind of plastic that is not recycled and ends up in either landfills or the ocean and never breaks down.

-Bamboo is some of the fastest-growing plants in the world, due to a unique rhizome-dependent system.
+Bamboo is one of the fastest-growing plants in the world due to a unique rhizome-dependent system.
 Certain species of bamboo can grow 910 mm (36 in) within 24 hours, at a rate of almost 40 mm (1.6 in) an hour (a growth around 1 mm every 90 seconds, or 1 inch every 40 minutes)~wikipedia

 That allows for a lot of toothbrushes.
 Don’t you think?